 Oaxaca cheese is also sometimes referred to as “Mexican Jack Cheese” because of its similarity to Monterey Jack in the sense that it is unaged and has a very simple, uncomplicated flavor profile.

-Because of this, and the fact that it will likely be difficult to find outside of Mexico, we’ve provided some alternatives to this cheese here:
+Because of this, and the fact that it will likely be difficult to find outside of Mexico, we’ve provided some great substitutes for Oaxaca cheese here:

 1. Queso Fresco or Cotija

 Similar to Oaxaca cheese, Queso Fresco is a soft, pure white, crumbly cheese that is mild and salty, making it a perfect substitute for Oaxaca cheese!

 This raw cow’s milk cheese is often made from scratch, in people’s homes, by curdling and pressing milk.

 It differs from Oaxaca in that it is not stretched and cut during the processing, and it does not melt the same way, but overall, these cheeses act and taste very similar.
 Cotija cheese is also a suitable alternative to Oaxaca cheese.

 All types of mozzarella will make a great substitute for Oaxaca cheese because they are made in the exact same way!
 When making these cheeses, the curds are strained and then rolled, massaged, stretched and cut, and put back together in a ball.